MontiCore/sequence-diagram/README.md

 To work properly, the CLI tool needs the mandatory argument `-i,--input <arg>`, which takes the file paths of at least one input file containing SD models.
 If no other arguments are specified, the CLI tool solely parses the model(s).

+For trying this out, copy the produced `SD4DevelopmentCLI.jar` into a directory of your choice.
-For trying this out, create a text file containing the following simple SD:
+Afterwards, create a text file containing the following simple SD:
 ```
 sequencediagram example {
 }